 Another 2012 study done around a chemical plant where PFOA was manufactured showed there was likely an association between PFOA exposure and 6 negative health outcomes: kidney cancer, testicular cancer, ulcerative colitis, thyroid disease, hypercholesterolemia and pregnancy-induced hypertension.

 - Put the popcorn kernels and palm shortening into a 5-quart cast iron dutch oven.
-Alternatively, you can use a pan like this that is designed for popping corn.
+Alternatively, you can use a stovetop popcorn pan that is designed for popping corn.

 - Put the lid on the dutch oven and turn the stove on high (it must be on high or the kernels won’t pop completely).

 - Carefully shake the dutch oven every 10-15 seconds, then place back on the burner.
 I like to lift the lid for a couple seconds every time I set it back down to let some of the steam escape.
 Continue doing this until the popping stops.